HuiChen3313/FigBO/README.md

 Key: FigBO

-Implementation: GammaExpectedImprovement (internal)
+Implementation: FigBO (custom extension)

 FigBO is the proposed acquisition framework described in the paper.
+The method is implemented as a custom extension built on top of BoTorch’s existing acquisition-function interfaces.

-In our experimental evaluation, FigBO is realized via an internal implementation referred to as GammaExpectedImprovement, which augments standard BoTorch acquisition functions with the Γ(x)-based look-ahead term introduced in the method.
+For experimental evaluation, FigBO is realized by augmenting standard Expected Improvement with an additional Γ(x)-based look-ahead term, as described in Algorithm 1 of the paper.

-This internal implementation was used to generate all FigBO results reported in the paper.
-It is built on top of BoTorch’s GP posterior interfaces and does not modify the BoTorch source code.
-We note that GammaExpectedImprovement is a research-oriented implementation used for experimental validation, rather than a standalone or officially supported acquisition function provided by BoTorch.

 ## Usage